Chad Ford: Career

+In 2015, Ford's draft boards from 2009 through 2013 were discovered to have been retroactively altered to make them appear more accurate than they had been.
+Ford denied any involvement.
+On April 28, 2017, he was laid off by ESPN alongside about 100 others at the network.

 As a mediator and facilitator, Ford works for several projects around the world, including in the Middle East with PeacePlayers International.
 Additionally, he served as the managing director of global peacebuilding (2007), teaches at BYUH while directing the university's McKay Center.
 The center functions as a cross-cultural peacebuilding laboratory for the education of students, faculty, staff and community members.
 The theoretical and practical tools learned in the center enable the sponsorship of community building, cultural leadership opportunities and projects throughout the world.
-He also did research for the United Nations in Northern Ireland.

-On April 28, 2017, he was laid off by ESPN alongside about 100 others at the network.